cmonasterial/Azure-VM-Base-DVWA-ELK-Deployment-Project-/README.md

 ![Screenshots](https://github.com/cmonasterial/Azure-VM-Base-DVWA-ELK-Deployment-Project-/blob/main/Diagrams/Cloud%20Security%20and%20Virtualization%20Homework%20with%20Elk%20VM.png)

-These files have been tested and used to generate a live ELK deployment on Azure.
+These files have been tested and used to generate a live DVWA and ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
 Alternatively, select portions of the filebeat & metricbeat playbook file may be used to install only certain pieces of it, such as Filebeat.

 List of playbook files and configuration files needed to make it work: